-Today is the finale for Roland Foods week and I’m pulling out all the stops.
-It’s close enough to Halloween to give it a spooky twist!
-Even if Halloween’s not your holiday, no one turns their back on a warm bowl of hearty chilli when the temperatures drop.
-So enjoy it in a scary bell pepper, a plain bell pepper, or even by itself in a bowl.
+I can turn any recipe into a spooky extravaganza and these Super-Scary Spicy Chili Stuffed Jack-O-Peppers are no exception.
+But don’t worry, if Halloween’s not your holiday, no one turns their back on a warm bowl of hearty chilli when the temperatures drop.
+So enjoy it in a scary bell pepper, a plain bell pepper, or even some chilli all by itself.

 Another decorating trick is to stick a bean in each eye to make them seem a little more real.
 No giveaway today, but here are 2 of the winners so far.
 I’ve emailed them recently, so hopefully they are as excited as I am!